tjness11/ness-CSharp-VisualStudio/README.md

 # ness-CSharp-VisualStudio

 Code used in visual studio 2019.
 Download the zip file to view application.
+These are windows applications.